ncatlab/nlab-content/pages/8/4/3/2/22348/content.md

 equicontinuity of sequences of functions;
 in algebraic topology, being locally trivial and geometric realisation; in geometry, quasi-isomorphism;
-in model theory, stability and simplicity and several Shelah's dividing lines, e.g. NIP, NOP, NSTOP, $NSOP_i$, $NTP_i$, of a theory.
+in model theory, stability and simplicity and several Shelah's dividing lines, e.g. NIP, NOP, NSTOP, $NSOP_i$, $NTP_i$, $NATP$, of a theory.

 No homotopy theory for situses has been developed, although the naive definition of an [interval object](#IntervalSitus)